 Occasionally, business owners can work out lower rental payments or other methods sufficient to warrant the project’s completion.

-Typically, commercial businesses will operate in the business/highway commercial zones.
-However, it is best to check with the City to determine if your business requires a conditional use permit or other zoning.
+Typically, commercial businesses will operate in the business/highway commercial zones, and industrial uses must be located in industrial zones.
+However, it is best to check with the City of Caledonia to determine which zoning districts permit your proposed business use and whether your business will need a conditional use permit or variance.
 If your location is currently in another zone than is required for your business type or the zoning regulations have requirements that are not feasible for your business, you may need to request a zoning change or variance.

 The City and County offer a number of programs to assist new businesses.
 Information on gap financing, tax incentives, and free business counseling can be found here